melange-json

 (* t = { a = 42; b = "-"; } *)

-Sometimes, the JSON objects might contain keys that are not part of the OCaml
+By default, both the native and Melange PPXs ignore JSON object keys that are not part of the OCaml record type.

 a: int;